HackMiami/Discordbot-presentation/Readme.md

 # Hackmiami - Discord bot presentation

-update token and GUILD_ID in config/config.py
+update TOKEN, GUILD_ID and ROLE_ID in config/config.py

 ## Other examples from the developer